Best Countries To Live In The World >> for a quality lifestyle.

 What makes a country safe?
 The Global Peace Index tries to quantify this.
 It ranks the world’s countries according to a wide range of verified statistical sources of public safety.

 You need to look at more than just crime statistics.
-For example, Panama rates 47th most secure in the world.
+For example, Panama is rated the 47th most secure in the world.
 For Expats and tourists, the truth is that it is much safer than that.
 Violent crime tends to be drug gang-related, and so it is very geographically contained.
 Areas like the Darien Gap (adjacent to the Colombian border) and the port city of Colón are no-go zones.
 But outside these areas, Panama is considered a safe destination.

 Health outcomes, political stability, and environmental threats are also important.
 Low rates of pick-pocketing don’t count for much when there is an earthquake!